Agriculture at Dordt

 - Pre-veterinary program: for meeting the requirements of the school you’ll attend.

-- Associate of agriculture: a two-year associate degree that will move directly into a job after graduation.
+- Associate of agriculture or farm operations and management: two-year associate degrees that will help you move directly on to a hands-on job opportunity after graduation.